ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Model experimentation

 The [model experimentation](#model-experimentation) phase combined the insights gained through user interviews with the winning approach to identify the most robust, generalizeable single model.
-Over 20 model versions were tested to identify the optimal configuration for the training pipeline.
+Over 30 configurations were tested to identify the optimal setup for the training pipeline.
 Below are the core decisions that resulted from model experimentation and retraining.

-- [ ] TODO: update number of experiements

 ### Data decisions